How to Effectively Use User Agents for Web Scraping

 FAQ

-To wrap up this guide on user agents for web scraping, let’s take a look at some frequently asked questions.
+To wrap up this guide on user agents for web scraping, let’s address some frequently asked questions.

 What is the User-Agent header?

-User-Agent is a request header responsible for representing the request sender's device.
-It includes information about the device, operating system and the web browser.
+The User-Agent is a request header that represents the client device or application making the request.
+It typically includes information about the device, operating system, and web browser.

 How to rotate user agents for web scraping?